 - Written, oral, or electronic verifications, and documents provided or prepared by third-party sources are acceptable, unless otherwise specified.
 These verifications must be provided directly to the lender. - Lenders may not accept verifications or documents transmitted by, or passed through, an interested third party such as builders, real estate professionals, or sellers. - Facsimiles, photocopies, digital images, and computer-generated documents may be accepted in lieu of original forms, unless otherwise specified. - The lender is responsible for the integrity and accuracy of the information in the mortgage underwriting file.
 Regardless of the type of documentation used to support the loan application, the documents must be legible and free of any alterations, erasures, "white-outs," or similar indications that changes have been made. - Verification documentation of household annual, adjusted annual, and repayment income will be retained in the lender's permanent case file. - Paystubs/earning statements must include adequate information to calculate income and include year-to-date earnings.
 The lender must utilize paystub(s)/earning statement(s) that are dated no earlier than 30 days prior to the initial loan application date. - W-2 forms must include the most recent one or two years, as applicable.
 W-2's must clearly identify the applicant and employer. - Tax returns for self-employed borrowers must be copies of the original returns filed with the IRS and include all supporting schedules.
 Lenders may substitute IRS transcripts obtained directly from the IRS with all supporting schedules.
 The most recent tax return refers to the last return filed as determined by IRS schedule/deadlines.
 Lenders must continue to obtain the most recent two years of returns, as applicable.
-Applicants must not be delinquent on federal taxes as determined by the IRS.
+USDA requires all applicants to be current on their income tax filings.

 - Applicants with an approved IRS extension for the current tax year may continue to be eligible if they are not delinquent on taxes owed, as determined by the IRS.
-Evidence of tax payments made, if applicable, must be retained in the lender's permanent loan file in accordance with Chapter 10 of this Handbook. - Income and asset documents and verifications cannot be greater than 120 days old at time of loan closing.
+Evidence of the extension and tax payment made, if applicable, must be retained in the lender's permanent loan file.
+USDA does not require applicants to file a return for the current tax year if the IRS schedule/deadline for that tax year has not passed (i.e. prior to April 15th). - Income and asset documents and verifications cannot be greater than 120 days old at time of loan closing.
 Divorce decrees, income tax returns, and other documents that do not expire will continue to have the most recent or filed copy accepted. - Applicable income and asset documents greater than 120 days old at the time of loan closing must be updated or re-verified to support applicant/household eligibility.

-For all loan types, lenders must verify the income for all applicants and adult household members (excluding eligible full- time students ages 18 and above) through one of the following documentation methods.
+For all loan types, lenders must verify the income for all applicants and adult household members (excluding eligible full- time students age 18 and above) through one of the following documentation methods.
 Refer to Attachment 9-A for documentation and verification options that are acceptable to support income types.